stlab/better-code/README.md

 - No deployment; PR check shows build status

 **Main Branch:**
-- Builds book using mdBook with versions from `versions.toml`
+- Builds book using mdBook with versions from `versions.txt`
 - Deploys to GitHub Pages
 - Available at https://stlab.github.io/better-code/

 ### Managing Dependencies

-All tool versions are centrally managed in `versions.toml`.
+All tool versions are centrally managed in `versions.txt`.
 To update:

-1. Edit version number in `versions.toml`
+1. Edit version number in `versions.txt`
 2. Run the appropriate install script locally
 3. Test with `mdbook serve ./better-code`
 4. Commit - CI automatically uses the new version